wercker-labs/wercker-blog/source/posts/2013-09-27-Gettingstarted-with-android-part-3.md

 ### Step 1: Configuring your tools

-If we want to use robolectric, unfortunately, we need to change configurations for both the editor and gradle.
+If we want to use robolectric, unfortunately we need to change configurations for both the editor and gradle.

 Starting with gradle, let's modify our current `gradle.build` file in the